Mid-Cycle Time Submission

 Proposals should be submitted via the Astronomer’s Proposal Tool (APT) as type GO, using the Mid-Cycle template for the pdf attachment.
 Upon completion of your Mid-Cycle submission, your program will be transferred to the STScI for processing.
 If you run into problems submitting an Mid-Cycle Request, send mail to email@example.com for investigation/resolution

-Mid-Cycle proposals may be submitted at any time between August 2015 and 23:59pm on January 31, 2016; proposals submitted on or after February 1, 2016 will be held over for the Cycle 24 TAC review.
+Mid-Cycle proposals may be submitted at any time between August 15, 2016 and January 31, 2017; proposals received on or after February 1, 2017 will be held over as small GO programs for the Cycle 25 TAC review.

 Proposals for Mid-Cycle time must be sufficiently detailed for adequate evaluation, comparable with proposals submitted for the regular observing cycles as described in the current Call for Proposals.